Sampanna/assignment/src/readme/readme.md

 ### Assumptions

-1. Mini Kube is already set up and started.
+1. MiniKube is already set up and started; min version 1.18.0.
 If not, one can use https://kubernetes.io/docs/tutorials/hello-minikube/ launching the terminal from the page
 1. kubectl is installed; min version 1.20.4
 1. Docker is installed, the deamon is up and running.
 1. Git is enabled; if not one can use the source code attached.